ajgorhoe/IGLib.modules.IGLibScriptsPS/bootstrapping/0readme_bootstrapping.txt

 5. Commit and push changes in the bootstrapping directory.
 It is always recommended to review the changes before doing that.

+When updating scripts from this directory, one may want to actually update the sccripts and test them in the bootstrapping directory and then copying them into this repository.
+If this is ths choice, one should perform an update before starting to work on the scripts, to make sure that the updated versions (i.e., the latest versions contained in this repository) are used as starting point.